fetchai/docs-archived/docs/walkthrough/smart-contracts.md

 ## Interacting with an already deployed contract

-So, obviously, there is a catch with what we’ve done.
-Once the program completes, we no longer have a way of interacting with the contract that we’ve deployed, so we can’t send _more_ tokens to _someone else_ at a later date.
+So, obviously, there is a catch with what we've done.
+Once the program completes, we no longer have a way of interacting with the contract that we've deployed, so we can't send _more_ tokens to _someone else_ at a later date.
 Well, actually, we can!
 And we do it as a two-step process:

 1. We serialise out the contract that we create as a JSON file when we do the initial deployment
 2. We read a contract object from the serialised JSON file and then interact with that

-So let’s look at how we do this:
+So let's look at how we do this:
 ```
 try:
 	contract = Contract(contract_text, entity)